-At Pearson Primary, we aim for children to become independent and confident readers with a lifelong love of reading.
-We try to give children as many opportunities as possible to read so that they read fluently before leaving our school.
+At Pearson Primary School, we aim for children to become independent and confident readers with a lifelong love of reading.
+We are committed to making sure that every child is a confident and fluent reader so that they can access all areas of the curriculum.

 Reading with your child

 Reading with your child is vital.
 Research shows that it is one of the most important things you can do to help your child’s education.

 Reading is a key skill that enables your child to access the whole curriculum.
 In school we encourage everyone to discover the pleasure books can give.
 We explain that books are not just for reading words on a page but that they can present new ideas and topics for us all to discuss and learn from.

 Every day in school we ask your children to read in a variety of contexts, for example, to follow instructions, to solve problems, to research or to read for pleasure.
 In addition, we hear your children read during reading sessions and on an individual basis as appropriate.